 Jhajjar Power Station is one of India's largest supercritical coal-fired power plants.
 Its two 660MW units were completed on time and within budget in 2012.
 The use of supercritical technology increases energy efficiency and so reduces carbon intensity.
-We also decided to install flue gas desulphurisation equipment to reduce the environmental impact of our operations.
-Jhajjar sells 90% of its output to the State of Haryana and the remaining capacity to Tata Power.
+Flue gas desulphurisation equipment was installed to reduce its environmental impact.

-CLP has a 60% indirect equity ownership in Jhajjar Power Limited held through CLP India.
-Caisse de dépôt et placement du Québec (CDPQ) indirectly owns the remaining 40% through its equity stake in CLP India.
+CLP has a 60% indirect equity ownership in Jhajjar Power Station held through Apraava Energy.
+Caisse de dépôt et placement du Québec (CDPQ) indirectly owns the remaining 40% through its equity stake in Apraava Energy.